Xophmeister/jsSelecta/README.md

 Sort descending.

 ### `shuffle(field)`
 Uniformly shuffle field values using the Fisher-Yates algorithm.
+(TODO)

+### Custom Ordering
+Custom orders can also be easily defined: (TODO)